wayfu-id/simple-WAPI/README.md

 /** Finding Contact */
-/** There are 2 ways to finding Contact object */ let contact = await WwJS.findContact('85726xxx'); // This will return our Contact object. let contact = await WwJS.Contact.find('85726xxx'); // This will return WhatsApp Chat object instead.
+/** There are 2 ways to finding Contact object */ let contact = await WwJS.findContact('85726xxx'); // This will return our Contact object. let contact = await WwJS.Contact.find('85726xxx'); // This will return WhatsApp Contact object instead.

+/** Finding Group */
+/** There are 2 ways to finding Group object */ let group = await WwJS.findGroup('120363xxx');  // This will return our Group object. let group = await WwJS.GroupMetadata.find('120363xxx'); // This will return WhatsApp Group object instead.

 /** Getting current active chat */
 let activeChat = WwJS.getActiveChat(); // This will return our Chat object or null if no chat were active.

+/** Getting all Groups Object */
+let allGroups = WwJS.getAllGroups(); // This will return Array of our Group object.

 /** Opening and closing chat */
 await WwJS.openChat('85726xxx'); // for opening chatroom by id